 Check engine lights and DTC code P0401 are two of the more common symptoms for EGR cooler problems.
 The F-150 turbodiesel may also overheat as the EGR system can’t effectively cool the hot exhaust gases.

-Otherwise, you’ll be looking at a couple hundred for aa new EGR cooler kit.
+Otherwise, you’ll be looking at a couple hundred dollars for a new EGR cooler kit.
 It’s not too challenging to DIY, but it may take a few hours of labor.
 As such, expect to add in another $150+ for labor if you end up at a repair shop.

 Diesel particular filters (DPF) are another piece of emissions equipment prone to failures.
 DPF clogging is a common issue on diesel engines, especially without diesel exhaust fluid (DEF).
 Ford 3.0 Powerstroke engines do, however, use DEF.
 This helps reduce the chances of clogging, but also introduces additional maintenance and more potential issues.

-One issue some have already run into is the 3.0 Power Stroke getting stuck in the regen cycle.
+One issue some have already run into is getting stuck in the regen cycle.
 The possibilities for issues are endless, and unfortunately it’s just bad technology in general.
 Sure, it helps reduce emissions and we’re not against that.
 However, it’s also not the ideal situation when it causes additional maintenance and headaches.

 Additionally, the DEF must be changed/refilled roughly every 5,000 miles.
-As with the 3.0L V6 diesel EGR system, some owners will likely considering deleting the DPF/DEF systems entirely.
+As with the EGR system, some owners will likely considering deleting the DPF/DEF systems entirely.
 The same emissions concerns exist, but some believe it’s worthwhile to avoid all the hassle.

 - Power loss